modelrelay/modelrelay-rs/docs/auth.md

 # Auth & API keys

 The Rust SDK now targets server-side and trusted environments.
-Use a **secret API key** or a backend-issued bearer token; publishable-key frontend tokens have been removed.
+Use a **secret API key** or a backend-issued customer bearer token; publishable keys are not accepted on `/responses` or `/runs`.

 ## API key listing (server-side)